 If the space is too small to accommodate the iBeam, do not cut the iBeam to fit a tighter space.
-This will ruin the pickup and void the warranty.

 The steel and nylon string preamps are voiced for their respective pickups, and each will only work in the type of guitar for which it is intended.
 The mounting fixture included in the steel string system will work with pin bridge guitars only.
 If you have a non-pin bridge steel string guitar, see the non-pin bridge installation section (section 7).